Evaluating The Complete Financial Picture

 I’m going to travel back in time for a bit to the time when I opened my first bank account many years ago.
 I received a welcome packet after I successfully opened my account.
 There were several items in the packet including the enrollment paperwork, a box of checks and a checkbook transaction register.
 I used the checkbook transaction register to track all of my banking transactions including deposits, withdrawals, transfers, checks, etc. Initially, I was very diligent about tracking every activity that occurred in my account for several years.

-Then over time, I began to access my account online and slowly drifted away from my previous habits.
+Then over time, I began to access my account online more frequently and slowly drifted away from my previous habits.
 I started to make payments online rather than writing checks.
-In addition, I was using my debit card to make purchases so I was using checks less frequently.
+In addition, I was using my debit card to make purchases so I was using checks less often.
 I could access my online account at any time to view the transactions I made.
 This seemed beneficial because it was tracking my transactions automatically and was also calculating my account balance for me.
 It was a time saver, I didn’t have to track it manually myself and it seemed like a positive change.
 Now I realize that it was actually a huge mistake.

 Old Habits Become New Again